 Scientific name: Endromis versicolora

-The male is a strong flier often active in sunshine and overcast conditions from mid-morning to early afternoon.
+The males are stronger fliers often active in sunshine and overcast conditions from mid-morning to early afternoon.
 Females fly at dusk but have been found resting on twigs of birch.
+The caterpillars can be found from mid-May to mid-August before overinwintering as pupae in a webbed cocoon on the ground.

 Size and Family